biotaphy/tutorials/_sources/tutorial/w3_wrangle_occurrence_data.rst.txt

 2. If `report_filename` is specified in the script parameter file, a summary of name resolutions, like
-   `wrangle_occurrences.log <../../data/easy_bake/wrangle_occurrences.log>`_
+   `wrangle_occurrences.log <../../data/easy_bake/wrangle_occurrences_resolve.log>`_
-3. If `log_filename` is specified in the script parameter file, a report like `wrangle_occurrences.rpt <../../data/easy_bake/wrangle_occurrences.rpt>`_ containing a summary of the processing.
+3. If `log_filename` is specified in the script parameter file, a report like `wrangle_occurrences.rpt <../../data/easy_bake/wrangle_occurrences_resolve.rpt>`_ containing a summary of the processing.
 3. If `log_console` is specified in the script parameter file, logs will be written to the command prompt during execution.
-4. an output file with occurrence records named in the writer_filename, like `heuchera_wrangled.csv <../../data/easy_bake/heuchera_wrangled.csv>`_ or `occurrence_idigbio_resolved.csv
-   <../../data/easy_bake/occurrence_idigbio_resolved.csv>`_
-   containing the occurrence records, one record per line.
-Note that the data output from wrangling with the AcceptedNameOccurrenceWrangler, occurrence_idigbio_resolved.csv, contains the original fields, plus fields species_name, x, and y.
-The species_name field contains the new taxonomic name resolved for each record, while the original attributes retain the original values.
+4. an output file with occurrence records named in the writer_filename, like `heuchera_wrangled.csv <../../data/easy_bake/heuchera_wrangled.csv>`_ containing the occurrence records, one record per line.
+Note that the species_name field now contains the new taxonomic name resolved for each record.
+If the original records contain other attributes, those will be retained with their original values.

-If the wrangler configuration file contains the AcceptedNameOccurrenceWrangler, as in the 2nd command above, using the wrangle_occurrences_only_resolve.json configuration file, the process produces one additional file configured in that wrangler
+If the wrangler configuration file contains the AcceptedNameOccurrenceWrangler, as in the command above, using the wrangle_occurrences_resolve.json configuration file, the process produces one additional file as configured in that wrangler
 configuration:

 *  An `out_map_filename` containing a name-map from the